y-gupta/jasper/README.md

 ## API

 ### GET /api/logs
-Array returns array of objects containing all test logs saved in persist folder.
+Returns array of objects containing all test logs saved in persist folder.
+(JSON)

 #### Params
 **reverse:**
-(default: false) | Set to true to reverse array and show results in order from newest to oldest.
+(default: false) | (Optional) | Set to true to reverse array and show results in order from newest to oldest.

 ```
 localhost:3000/api/logs?reverse=true